Former Capitol Police Officer Michael Fanone Was Out of Control During Jack Smith's...

 Somalia's Minister of Foreign Affairs, Abdisalam Ali, also owns a healthcare company in Ohio.

-"Holy smokes you will never believe this," wrote LibsofTikTok.
+"Holy smokes, you will never believe this," wrote LibsofTikTok.
 "Somalia’s Minister of Foreign Affairs owns a home healthcare company in Ohio.
-There’s two other healthcare companies in the same suite as his and multiple others at this address with Somali owners."
+There are two other healthcare companies in the same suite as his and multiple others at this address with Somali owners."

 Ali's companies, Ritechoice Healthcare Services and MedExpress Transportation, both operate in Toledo.
 Ali has a business partner, Abdul Surey, who has some interesting ties.

 "Somalia’s Minister of Foreign Affairs’ business partner in his healthcare company is Abdul J Surey," wrote LibsofTikTok.
-"It appears to be the same Abdul who works for a Somali money transfer who are accused of financing Islamic terrorism."
+"It appears to be the same Abdul who works for a Somali money transfer company who is accused of financing Islamic terrorism."

 Advertisement

-That company, Dahabshiil, once appealed a suspension of its money-transfer services by the Kenyan government.
-It is the biggest Africa-based money-transfer business, and back in 2015 Kenya froze its assets because of ties to Somali terror group al-Shabaab.
+That company, Dahabshiil, once appealed to the Kenyan government to suspend its money-transfer services.
+It is the biggest Africa-based money-transfer business, and back in 2015, Kenya froze its assets because of ties to the Somali terror group al-Shabaab.

 If that name sounds familiar, it should.
 Before Thanksgiving, Townhall reported that millions of American tax dollars were being sent to the terror organization from the Minnesota Somali community.